Could All Power Plants Be Virtual One Day?

 It’s hardly surprising.
 While the world is crying out for more generation capacity, preferably without emissions, consider the hurdles still facing any developer or investor seeking to build a traditional power plant.

-The trick is for all these systems to be able to talk to each other, which can be hard if they all come from different vendors.
-At Inaccess, however, we cover all the bases through our Unity portfolio, giving developers, investors and asset owners an easy route to tap into tomorrow’s VPP opportunities.
+The trick is for all these systems to be able to talk to one other, which can be hard if they all come from different vendors.
+At Inaccess, we cover all the bases through our state-of-the-art platform Unity, giving developers, investors and asset owners an easy route to tap into tomorrow’s VPP opportunities.